misterhaan/mealodex/README.md

-# mealodex
+# The Mealodex

-Recipe organizer that will eventually support meal planning and grocery list generation
+The Mealodex is currently in the very early stages, but will eventually be a recipe organizer that will support meal planning and grocery list generation.